 Skip to main content

-Regulations: Instruction 2.1.1 for the application of signs, indices or modules in Personal Income Tax of Annex II Order HFP /1335/2021, of 1 December ( BOE of December 2).
+Regulations: Instruction 2.1.1 for the application of signs, indexes or modules in the IRPF of Annex II Order HFP /1335/2021, of December 1 ( BOE of December 2).

-This consideration will also be given to your spouse and any minor children who live with him , when, effectively working in the activity, they do not constitute salaried personnel because they do not meet any of the requirements. following :
+Also considered as such are his spouse and minor children living with him/her , when, while actually working in the activity, they do not constitute salaried personnel because they do not meet any of the following requirements :

-• That they work regularly and with continuity in business activity.
+• That they work regularly and continuously in business activity.

 • That the corresponding employment contract exists.